cjdrake/pyeda/doc/source/farray.rst

    farray([b[1,2,0], b[1,2,1], b[1,2,2], b[1,2,3]])

 The ``...`` syntax will fill available indices left to right with ``:``.
-One one ellipsis will be recognized per slice.
+Only one ellipsis will be recognized per slice.

 ::